 What really separates different volume wine kits is the level of total dissolved solids (TDS) they have.
 TDS is what is left over after every bit of the water is removed from the kit.
 Simply put, the more total dissolved solids, the more aroma and flavor compounds a wine will have.
 Fresh, not-from-concentrate juices have more TDS then concentrate kits that require water to be added.
-The 16 and 23 liters with grape skins have the most.
+The 16 and 23 litres with grape skins have the most.

-Around 7.5 liters (2 gallons) in volume, and require the additional of water.
+Around 7.5 litres (2 gallons) in volume, and require the additional of water.
 Anytime water is required Vintner’s cellar uses only pure reverse osmosis water.
 Although they drink quite well after only a month in the bottle, they show their best after approximately 3–6 months for whites, and 6–12 months for reds.
 These times depend on a series of factors: which kit, what vintage, size of the bottles they are stored in, the corks used, and, most important of all, the storage conditions.
 There can be no guarantee of a date for maturity as it’s up to individual conditions, and individual wines.

-Weighing in at 16 liters (4.2 gallons) super-premium kits have very high levels of TDS.
+Weighing in at 16 litres (4.2 gallons) super-premium kits have very high levels of TDS.
 They contain grape pack kits, and the finest (and most expensive) juices available, usually from single, delimited vineyards.
 They require patient aging to show their charms, and will develop over an even longer period than the premium kits.
 The whites are unlikely to show well before 12 months, and the reds can take 18 months before they show their true nature.
 But again, they do have wonderful power and strength when they’re younger — many people drink them much younger with great pleasure.

 These kits are easily distinguishable from the premium by their price.
 High-end juices cost more, especially if they’re from prestigious areas like Napa, Sonoma.
 But when you’re offering a single-vineyard, single varietal kit, you need one whole tank that does nothing but house your Super-Premium kit — and tanks take up space and cost more money.
 Hence, premium prices.